-where $y(\mathbf{x}) < 0$ if $\mathbf{x}$ is on the lower plane, $y(\mathbf{x}) = 0$ if $\mathbf{x}$ is on the decision boundary, and $y(\mathbf{x}) > 0$ if $\mathbf{x}$ is on the upper plane.
-In multiple classification using linear discriminant, the \emph{classification criteria} is the maximum value of the linear discriminants of the different classes.
-What is common with both classification problem is that the \emph{classification criteria} is ``scale invariant.''
-Basically, this means that if we divide $y(\mathbf{x})$ by some length scale $S$, the \emph{classification criteria} of the discriminant does not change, though its value changes; In binary classification, the sign of $y(\mathbf{x})$ is unchanged by a length scale.
+where $y(\mathbf{x}) < 0$ if $\mathbf{x}$ is in the lower plane, $y(\mathbf{x}) = 0$ if $\mathbf{x}$ is on the decision boundary, and $y(\mathbf{x}) > 0$ if $\mathbf{x}$ is in the upper plane.
+In multiple classification using linear discriminant, the \emph{classification criterion} is the maximum value of the discriminant function of the different classes.
+Common with both classification problem is that the \emph{classification criterion} is ``scale invariant.''
+Basically, this means that if we divide $y(\mathbf{x})$ by some length scale $S$, the \emph{classification criterion} of the discriminant does not change, though its value changes; In binary classification, the sign of $y(\mathbf{x})$ is unchanged by a length scale.
 Also, in multiple classification, all the entries of $y(\mathbf{x})$ are scaled uniformly, so that the highest number remains so.

 For reasons that will be clear later, we work with the augmented version of the above equation,